PRANEETH-REDDY-23899/google-clone/README.md

    ```

 - lxml
+`
   -- It provides safe and convenient access to these libraries using the ElementTree API.
--BeautifulSoup
+  `

+- BeautifulSoup
-  --Used to get the data out of target HTML or JAVASCRIPT or XML
+   -- Used to get the data out of target HTML or JAVASCRIPT or XML